ambagasdowa/pycmxml/README.md

 - Build functions for print messages and hide them
 - Poperly handle empty zip file when are in a loop
+- Set an option for trigger the last procedure